alice-rami/alice-rami/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: Next, algorithms & data structures
+- 🌱 I’m currently learning:
+   - Algorithms and Data Structures,
+   - Next

 - 🔭 I’m currently working on:
-   - Employee performance assessment app (team project)
    - A cooler version of the Stellar Burgers app

 - **Toolbox**